codlark/cls-docs/docs/Syntax.md

 The integer and decimal portions are made up of the digits `0` thru `9`; hexadecimal numbers are not allowed.
 The decimal point and decimal portion are not required for whole numbers.
 The integer portion is not needed for numbers between 1 and 0 or numbers between 0 and -1.

 The fractional portion is made up of a `/` with digits on either side.
-If a number is just a fractional portion is does not need a decimal point.

 The allowed units are listed in the property description, with the first listed unit being the default unit used if the number does not have a unit.

-Spaces are not allowed in numbers.
+Spaces are only allowed tin numbers to separate an integer portion from a fractional portion<!-- should this change? -->.
 Examples of numbers include

     0
     1.2in